Spring A-C

 Grows: This magnificent, usually densely foliaged, tree can grow 1.5 to 5m high by 5 wide in dry location and 10 to 30 (up to 50)m high with a 10 to 15m wide spreading crown in wet sclerophyll and rain forest locations.

-Foliage: The juvenile bipinnate leaves sometime persist until the plant is about 1m tall and sometimes recur if the plant is damaged.
+Foliage: The juvenile bipinnate leaves sometimes persist until the plant is about 1m tall and sometimes recur if the plant is damaged.
 The adult foliage of grey/green phyllodes are 40 to 100m long by 7 to 20 (up to 25)mm wide are narrow elliptical to lanceolate, with 3 to 5 prominent veins and a network of minor nerves between them.
 The tips are blunt or pointed and the bases taper to 3 to 5mm stalks.
 A gland is present on each phyllode 0 to 10mm from the base.

 Flowers: The aromatic flower clusters are pale yellow balls of 30 to 50 florets on thick 5 to 13mm long stalks, solitary or in short racemes.